Methylprednisolone (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have high blood pressure, blood clotting problems, tuberculosis, Strongyloides (threadworm) infection, thyroid problems, liver disease, mental or emotional problems, eye disease (especially herpes), stomach or digestive problems, osteoporosis, or myasthenia gravis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, heart failure, high blood pressure, osteoporosis, blood clotting problems, or thyroid problems.
+Also tell your doctor if you have had mental or emotional problems (such as depression) or stomach or bowel problems (such as an ulcer or diverticulitis).

 Possible Side Effects While Using This Medicine